beetbox/beets/docs/plugins/embedart.rst

 .. _image-similarity-check:

-Checking image similarity before embedding ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+Image Similarity
+''''''''''''''''

 When importing a lot of files with the ``auto`` option, one may be reluctant to overwrite existing embedded art for all of them.

-It's possible to tell beets to embed fetched art only if it corresponds to a similar image than already embedded art.
-This works by computing the perceptual hashes (`PHASH`_) of the two images and checking that the difference between the two does not exceed a given threshold.
-The threshold used is given by the ``compare_threshold`` option:
+You can tell beets to avoid embedding images that are too different from the This works by computing the perceptual hashes (`PHASH`_) of the two images and checking that the difference between the two does not exceed a threshold.
+You can set the threshold with the ``compare_threshold`` option.

-* use '0' to always embed image (disable similarity check)

-* use any positive integer to define a similarity threshold.
-The smaller the value, the more similar the images must be.
-A value in the range [10,100] is recommended.

-Requires `ImageMagick`_
+A threshold of 0 (the default) disables similarity checking and always embeds new images.
+Set the threshold to a number between 10 and 100 to adjust the sensitivity of the comparison.

+This feature requires `ImageMagick`_.

 Manually Embedding and Extracting Art
 -------------------------------------